nehalgala7/Nodejs-concepts/Variables_Datatypes_Typeconversions.md

 # Variables, Data types, Type conversions

 ## Overview

-In this topic, we will understand one of the most important part of the component called state.
+In this Concept, we will help you understand about the basic building blocks of JavaScript i.e variables.
 State of a component is an object that holds some information that may change over the lifetime of the component.

  For example: In the 'My Burger' app, you may want to change the ingredients information depending upon the availability.